aashildte/mpsadjoint/README.md

 ```

 ## Scripts
+This code has developed for the paper "Estimation of active tension in cardiac microtissues by solving a PDE-constrained optimization problem".
+All figures should be reproduceable from the code here along with the data submitted with the paper.

-The scripts folder contains script for the synthetic data and for running inversions in the three phases with brightfield data as input, which should be done in order.
+The scripts folder contains script for the synthetic data, and for running inversions in the three phases with brightfield data as input (in order, as described for each figure).

 ## Documentation
 See http://aashildte.github.io/mpsadjoint